This article is also available and sold as a booklet.

 Some lack assurance because of being under strong biblical preaching on God's holy standard.
 Such preaching forces people to see their sinfulness and acknowledge that the holiness of God calls them to a lofty standard of living.
 Is that bad?
 No, the pulpit should be the creator of anxious hearts.
 How else can it unsettle those who have false assurance?
 However, the consistent call to righteousness may unsettle some Christians, particularly those who are frequently succumbing to temptation.

 But that kind of preaching is rare.
 Churches across our country are filled with smug people who don't feel particularly insecure because nothing in their life is ever confronted.
 Rather than leading their people to examine themselves and make sure their assurance is valid, many preachers feel it's their duty to make everyone feel good.
-However, those who preach as they should will find some in their congregation plagued with doubt.
-Recently I received the following letter:
+However, those who preach as they should

 Dear John, I've been attending Grace church for several years.
 As a result of a growing conviction in my heart, your preaching, and my seeming powerlessness against the temptations which arise in my heart and which I constantly succumb to, my growing doubts have led me to believe that I'm not saved.